Universality of dilute solutions of ring polymers in the thermal crossover region between $\theta$ and athermal solvents: Universal dynamic properties and swelling ratios

 The difference in the values of the ratio $U_{\text{RD}}$ for different values of $h^*$ for finite chains is attributed to leading order corrections to the estimate of the infinite chain length limit of $U_{\text{RD}}$, and it has been shown to scale with chain length as follows~\cite{Kroger2000}

 where $\tilde{U}^{\infty}_{\text{RD}}$ is the value of the ratio in the limit of infinite chain length, and $c_{\text{RD}}$ and $h^*_{\text{RD}}$ are constants.
-From Eq.~(\ref{Eq:URD}) it is clear that one can find the fixed point value of $h^*$ at which the leading order correction term drops out and the ratio quickly converges to its universal value, by solving the equation for $c_{\text{RD}}$ and $h^*_{\text{RD}}$ with the help of simulation data.
+From Eq.~(\ref{Eq:URD}) it is clear that one can find the fixed point value of $h^*$ at which the leading order correction term drops out and the ratio converges more quickly to its universal value, by solving the equation for $c_{\text{RD}}$ and $h^*_{\text{RD}}$ with the help of simulation data.
 Following this method \citet{Kroger2000} found the fixed point value of the hydrodynamic interaction parameter to be $h^* = h^*_{\text{RD}}=0.267$ for linear polymers.
-For rings we have found that the fixed point occurs at $h^* = h^*_{\text{RD}} \approx 0.24$.
-This is illustrated in Fig.~\ref{fig:URD_z0_RP} by showing the ratio $U_{\text{RD}}$ is nearly independent of chain length $N_b$ at $h^*=0.24$.
-As a consequence, the ratio $U_{\text{RD}}$ is computed here for a range of values of $z$ using the fixed point value, $h^*=0.24$.
+For rings we have found that the fixed point occurs at $h^* = h^*_{\text{RD}} \approx 0.265$.
+This is illustrated in Fig.~\ref{fig:URD_z0_RP} by showing the ratio $U_{\text{RD}}$ is nearly independent of chain length $N_b$ at $h^*=0.265$.
+The ratio $U_{\text{RD}}$ is computed here for a range of values of $z$ using $h^*=0.24$, which is close to the fixed point value.

 In Fig.~\ref{fig:URD_vs_z} we show the variation of $U_{\text{RD}}$ as a function of $z$ for rings and linear chains.
-Note that the universal ratio, $U_{\text{RD}}$, for linear chains is computed from the formula $U_{\text{RD}} = \alpha_g U_{\text{RD}}^{\theta}\alpha_H^{-1}$, where $\alpha_g = R_g/R_g^{\theta}$ and $\alpha_H=R_H/R_H^{\theta}$ are the swelling ratios of the gyration radius and the hydrodynamic radius, respectively.
+Note that the universal ratio, $U_{\text{RD}}$, for linear chains is computed from the formula $U_{\text{RD}} = \alpha_g U_{\text{RD}}^{\theta}\alpha_H^{-1}$, where $\alpha_g = R_g/R_g^{\theta} = R_g^*/R_g^{*\theta}$ and $\alpha_H=R_H/R_H^{\theta} = R_H^*/R_H^{*\theta}$ are the swelling ratios of the gyration radius and the hydrodynamic radius, respectively.
 These swelling ratios are given by the following functional form~\cite{Schafer,KumarRavi},

 where $f(z)$ represents the specific swelling ratio ($\alpha_g$ or $\alpha_H$) and $a$, $b$, $c$ and $m$ are fitting parameters, the values of which are given in Table~\ref{Tab:SRringlinear} (the entries for rings and $\alpha_X$ for linear chains are discussed subsequently).
-The expression in Eq.~\ref{Eq:Swellratio} has been shown to provide an excellent fit to experimental data for both $\alpha_g$ and $\alpha_H$ for a wide variety of polymer solvent systems, and to data from BD simulations~\cite{Fujita,Tominaga2002,KumarRavi,Sunthar2006,Sharad2014}.
+The expression in Eq.~(\ref{Eq:Swellratio}) has been shown to provide an excellent fit to experimental data for both $\alpha_g$ and $\alpha_H$ for a wide variety of polymer solvent systems, and to data from BD simulations~\cite{Fujita,Tominaga2002,KumarRavi,Sunthar2006,Sharad2014}.